Easy Chicken Noodle Soup

 2. Use chicken thighs or drumsticks for best flavor.
 While it’s fine to use chicken breast like I did in the recipe video above, they don’t tenderize in the soup and instead stay pretty firm.
 The thighs, on the other hand, get more juicy and tender in the broth.

 3. Cook the pasta separately and add when serving.
-Like most pasta in soup recipes, the vermicelli doesn’t keep well in the soup, and it will get mushy after a few hours.
 To avoid soggy pasta, keep the cooked pasta separate and add as needed when serving your chicken noodle soup.

 4. Chop the vegetables into bite sized pieces.
 They should be hearty but still easy to eat.
 This will also help them to cook evenly.